-Let me share information with you that maybe will make you consider streaming my music differently in the future.
-For years this topic laid heavily on my chest, drowned me and I certainly overthought everything, but I had to.
-Because it is affecting my identity negatively, not only as an artist, but as a human and as a woman, too.
-This is about my life, not just about my music.
-And even if it means nothing to most people out there, I still have a huge interest in sharing with you.
+Let me share information that may make you consider streaming my music differently in the future.
+It is affecting my identity negatively, not only as an artist but as a woman.
+Even if it means nothing to most people, I am very interested in sharing it with you.

-I kindly ask you with the most respect that I have for my past work, please stop streaming 'Bullrider', 'Poker Face' and other releases that I had removed from online platforms.
+With the most respect for my past work, stop streaming 'Bullrider,' 'Poker Face,' and other releases I don't own.
 Why?

-Artists depend on their fans' understanding and support, especially when the situation is so messed up like mine.
-I see it clearly as my responsibility to talk about this openly and to let you know the truth.
-It is not the responsibility of Sony Music, Universal Music or other entities/people I worked with in the past 20 years (or more).
-They probably couldn't care less.
-It is my life, my career and my decision to share background information with you.
-Here you can see which releases are helping.
-Click on the link below to have access to all songs that I own.
+Artists depend on their fans' understanding and support, especially when the situation is as 'messed up' as mine.
+I see it as my responsibility to talk about this openly and let you know the truth.
+It is not the responsibility of Sony Music, or other people I worked with in the past 20 years (or more).
+You should know where your money is ending up, and when you stream on Spotify, Apple Music, Shazam, YouTube Music, Amazon Music, etc., all 13 tracks from the album 'Bullrider' and the single 'Poker Face' I do not get one single cent.